-- The Chair of the Nominating & Governance Committee reviews the responses to the surveys and one-on-one interview feedback, and shares the aggregated results with the Board Chair - · Aggregated results of the Board and committee surveys are shared with all directors - Annually in the fall, the Board Chair and Chair of the Nominating & Governance Committee summarize the annual assessment results for the full Board and facilitate a dialogue among all of the directors
+- The Chair of the Nominating & Governance Committee reviews the responses to the surveys and one-onone interview feedback, and shares the aggregated results with the Board Chair - · Aggregated results of the Board and committee surveys are shared with all directors - Each fall, the Board Chair and Chair of the Nominating & Governance Committee summarize the annual assessment results for the full Board and facilitate a dialogue among all of the directors

-On a periodic basis (generally every three years), the Nominating & Governance Committee will also engage a third-party advisor to assist with the qualitative assessment of the Board and its committees, including meeting with each director individually.
-The advisor presents her/his/their findings to the full Board and facilitates a robust discussion focusing on opportunities for improvement.
-The advisor also provides feedback to individual directors, as applicable.
-The most recent engagement of an independent third party advisor was for the 2018 assessment.
+On a periodic basis (generally every three years and, most recently, in 2021), the Nominating & Governance Committee engages a third-party advisor to facilitate and assist with the assessment of the effectiveness of the Board and its committees.
+This most recent facilitated process included in-depth interviews by a third-party advisor of each director and several senior leaders.
+Prior to the interviews, the third-party advisor aligned with the Nominating & Governance Committee on the interview framework and topics, which included the survey topics outlined above, among others.
+The advisor then presented her findings to the full Board and facilitated a robust discussion around areas for continued focus and improvement.
+The advisor also provided feedback to individual directors, as applicable.